rainygoblin/DicomViewer/README.md

 DicomViewer
 ===========

-The Viewer for the DICOM
+The Viewer for the DICOM.
+Use the dcmtk to decode the dicom files.
+Learn the presentation models from the clearcanvas.